David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

 Complaints From Employees

-It's not that easy though.
-Mishandling a complaint can have future and dire consequences.
-As a supervisor, there are steps you must take to protect yourself, the employee making the complaint, and those affected by the complaint if it's about another person.
+If you don't have an HR department, then you'll have to handle the situation very carefully.
+It's not that easy, though; mishandling a complaint can have future and dire consequences.
+As a supervisor, there are steps you must take to protect yourself, the employee making the complaint, and, if it's about another person, those affected by the complaint.

 This article will cover what you need to do as a supervisor when you receive a complaint from an employee.